 For all contracts, the Company determines if the arrangement with a customer creates enforceable rights and obligations.
-This assessment results in certain Master Service Agreements (MSAs) or Frameworks not meeting the definition of a contract under IFRS 15 and as such the individual call-off agreements, linked to the MSA, are treated as individual contracts.
+This assessment results in certain Master Service Agreements ('MSA's') not meeting the definition of a contract under IFRS 15 and as such the individual call-off agreements, linked to the MSA, are treated as individual contracts.